Week

 You

-can also wrap fish in leaves and grill-steam fish over coals.
-The leaves don't
+can also wrap fish in leaves and grill-steam fish

-form an airtight seal; therefore, foods develop that grill flavor that you won't
+seal; therefore, foods develop that grill flavor

-get with an airtight foil package.
-Leaves also have some moisture of their own
+Leaves also have some moisture of their own to

-to contribute to the cooking process.
-This is very important because the biggest
+contribute to the cooking process.
+This is very

-problem with grilling seafood is to overcook and dry it out.
+seafood is to overcook and dry it out.

 Week